benallen-dev/benallen-dot-dev/content/posts/2023/minus-10x/index.md

 It doesn't even matter if code is unit or end-to-end tested, but a team writing vanilla JS with no unit tests is going to have bugs with 100% certainty.
 The worst part is that they likely don't even know most of their bugs and rely on user reports and their ticket backlog to track what issues they have.
 This is great for initial delivery, but the problem arises when things go wrong, _especially_ if other teams rely on their code.
 You end up `git bisect`-ing to find the commit and then triaging instead of having half a chance of catching the bug before you ship it.

 More often than not teams that do this mention speed as the reason, unit tests take ages to write and cause maintenance, using types slows us down, you've heard it all before.
 Underneath I suspect they know they've created an expectation of slapping things together in a matter of days and now don't want to offend management by saying "and now we're going to do things that seems useless for a month".
 By making a point of expecting _some_ tests as a matter of principle they can now point to you as the reason they feel they have to write tests, and while you explain to the manager why testing is important they could actually be writing those tests.

+## Why is this important?

+If your company is not primarily a tech company, but like almost all companies today they rely on software to get things done, your job as a software engineer is not only to build that software.
+Your job is also to educate your stakeholders on why it's important to have good requirements.
+It's your job to know which tool to use to provide them with the value you're getting paid to provide.
+It's your job to provide solutions to the actual problem, not just to blindly build what stakeholders _think_ will solve whatever problem they're facing.

+You're the software engineer, so it's _your_ job to figure out how to solve their problem.
+And you can't do that if you've only ever used React, or Java.
+You can't do that if you're so swamped with must-do's and deadlines that all that's left to do is churn out prototype features the whole time.
+And you sure as hell can't do that if you're spending all your time trying to figure out the spaghetti you wrote last week.